-NTMWD is currently in the design phase of this project with construction planned to begin spring of 2021.
-As part of our commitment and coordination with the city, NTMWD hosted a virtual information meeting on September 3.2020-09-03-McKinney-Prosper-Transfer-Sewer-Meeting-Presentation-FINAL
+NTMWD is currently in the design phase of this project.
+As part of our commitment and coordination with the city, NTMWD hosted a virtual information meeting on September 3, 2020.2020-09-03-McKinney-Prosper-Transfer-Sewer-Meeting-Presentation-FINAL

 The 2015 Upper East Fork Interceptor System (UEFIS) evaluation identified the need for additional capacity to transport flows from western McKinney and Prosper to the Wilson Creek Regional Wastewater Treatment Plant or the new Sister Grove Regional Water Resource Recovery Facility which will be operational in 2023.
 The McKinney-Prosper Sewer Transfer Pipeline project will provide several benefits to McKinney and the District:

-- Serves long-term needs of McKinney and avoid future projects in the Wilson Creek corridor.
+- Serves long-term needs of McKinney and avoids future projects in the Wilson Creek corridor.

-- Restores existing City sewer capacity for fast-growing portion of McKinney.
+- Restores existing City sewer capacity for the fast-growing portion of McKinney.

-- Provides opportunity to remove aerial creek crossings in City’s system.
+- Provides an opportunity to remove aerial creek crossings in City’s system.

 Proposed Pipeline Route